liamlacey/Shuttertone/README.md

 +   Add more note scales and chord progressions
 +   Increase the length of the repeating pattern.
 +   Allow the sequences to change and evolve over time
++   Create an internal sound engine for standalone usage
 +   Allow slideshows of images to be added
 +   Add video analysis
 +   Use the application as a starting point for creating a C++ library for creating generative music applications